Information for Parents & Carers

 What free support/services are available at the University for my son/daughter?

-At our campuses in Richmond and Kensington they will find:
+At our campus facility in Chiswick Park they will find:

 - Free WiFi throughout the campus